 Neighborhoods to Flip Houses in San Jose

 This neighborhood averages $1,100,000 for home sale prices.
-The has plenty of nearby restaurants and nightlife and a family friendly atmosphere.
+The has plenty of nearby restaurants and nightlife and a family-friendly atmosphere.

-The median home values for this area is $642,000.
+The median home value for this area is $642,000.
 The neighborhood is just outside of downtown San Jose on the south side of the city.
 It has plenty of access to restaurants and nightlife and there are good nearby schools.

 This neighborhood has a median home value of $662,000 and is located on the south side of the city.
 There are many restaurants nearby and this neighborhood has easy access to the rest of Silicon Valley.

-House Flipping Resources in San Jose
+Hard Money Lenders in San Jose

 County of Santa Clara Sheriff’s Auctions